 Students work as members of a small group.
-There are not usually more than 12 students in the class.
-Often there are additional members of staff available to support students during lessons.
+There are not usually more than 8 students in the class.

-An opportunity in year 11 to work specifically on extra Maths, English and Science and supports achievement in other subjects.
-It also helps to develop students employability skills such as communication and IT skills.
+An opportunity in Year 11 to work specifically on extra Maths, English and Science and supports achievement in other subjects.
+It also helps to develop students' employability skills such as communication and IT skills.